TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Core/Resource/AfterFileMetaDataDeletedEvent.rst

 ..  include:: /Includes.rst.txt
 ..  index:: Events; AfterFileMetaDataDeletedEvent
 ..  _AfterFileMetaDataDeletedEvent:

 =============================
 AfterFileMetaDataDeletedEvent
 =============================

+The PSR-14 event
+:php:`\TYPO3\CMS\Core\Resource\Event\AfterFileMetaDataDeletedEvent`
-This event is fired once all metadata of a file was removed, in order to manage custom metadata that was added previously.
+is fired once all metadata of a file was removed, in order to manage custom metadata that was added previously.

 API
 ===

 ..  include:: /CodeSnippets/Events/Core/Resource/AfterFileMetaDataDeletedEvent.rst.txt